sajjadGG/book-python/advanced/generator/expression.rst

 Rationale
 ---------
+Comprehensions:

-* Comprehensions executes instantly
+    * Executes instantly
-* Comprehensions will be in the memory until end of a program
+    * Stored in the memory until end of a program
-* Comprehensions - Using values more than one
+    * When using values more than one

+Generator Expressions:

-* Generator Expression are lazy evaluated
+    * Lazy evaluated
-* Generator Expression are cleared once they are executed
+    * Cleared once they are executed
-* Generators - Using values once (for example in the loop iterator)
+    * When using value once (for example in the loop iterator)

 List Comprehension